josh-h/sailmq/docs/en/Configuration_TLS.md

 # TLS Configuration
-This section introduce TLS configuration in RocketMQ.
+This section introduce TLS configuration in SailMQ.

 ## 1 Generate Certification Files
 User can generate certification files using OpenSSL.
 Suggested to generate files in Linux.